Express Lanes Development

 The Virginia Department of Transportation (VDOT) began looking at solutions to the growing congestion on the Capital Beltway between Springfield and the American Legion Bridge in the 1980s.
 An early plan for a traditional expansion of the Beltway met significant community opposition, as it was unaffordable, would have required taking more than 350 homes and businesses along the Beltway, and would do nothing to provide new opportunities for bus service or carpooling.

-In 2004, Transurban (USA) Development Inc. joined the Fluor team to serve as concessionaire and long-term operator of the HOT lanes.
+In 2004, Transurban (USA) Development Inc. joined team to serve as concessionaire and long-term operator of the HOT lanes.
 After a competitive procurement, the team was selected to deliver and operate the new HOT lanes.

 After a series of public meetings and environmental studies, the project was approved and funded in 2007.
 Construction began in the summer of 2008.
 The Express Lanes were completed on November 17, 2012 and are now open.